qrvey/partner-portal/docs/deployment/08-Multi Tenant Solutions/multi-tenant-security-architecture.md

 Qrvey’s approach to multi-tenant security architecture is to utilize the **assert model** for both authentication and authorization.
 The assert model effectively allows you to maintain your existing user accounts, roles/groups and permissions, and then declare a user’s identity and permissions to the Qrvey platform dynamically at runtime.
 The ability to assert/declare a user’s identity and access permissions is favorable when embedding third party platforms in your core application for a multi-tenancy deployment, because it means that you will not need to redefine and replicate your existing security schema.

 Qrvey makes the assert model for security possible by providing a comprehensive set of widget configuration properties that can all be set dynamically at runtime.
 This document discusses best practices for implementing authentication and authorization using these widget configuration properties.
-If you are not yet familiar with how to embed and configure Qrvey widgets, review the [Embedded Widgets Overview](../software-developer/04-Widgets/introduction-to-widgets.md).

 You should ensure that whichever type of widget you choose to embed, that all sensitive widget configuration properties are properly encrypted with a Qrvey Token.
-It is recommended to watch the [JWT Widget Integration training video](../guides/legacy/jwt-widget.md) on the Qrvey Partner Portal.

 ## Authentication

 In a multi-tenant production deployment, there could be thousands of tenants and potentially tens of thousands of end users.
 Using the assert security model for authentication, you would never need to create and maintain a user account for your tenant end users.
 Furthermore, since your core application is responsible for authenticating all end user access, there is no real need for Qrvey to know exactly who is accessing the embedded dashboards.
 More likely, it would be more important to determine what that specific tenant end user is allowed to see and do once the dashboard loads.

-However, there are two features in Qrvey that track, persist, and recall data; and therefore need to know who the specific tenant end user is: [End User Personalization](../../software-developer/overview-of-personalization.md) and [Download Manager](../../composer/download-manager.md).
+However, there are several features in Qrvey that track, persist, and recall data; and therefore need to know who the specific tenant end user is: [End User Personalization](../../software-developer/eup-dashboards.md), the [Download Manager](../../software-developer/04-Widgets/05-Widgets/download-manager.md), and [Automation](../../software-developer/04-Widgets/05-Widgets/automation-widget.md).

-To use one or both of these features in embedded widgets, you define the `clientid` property during [Widget Authentication](../../software-developer/04-Widgets/widget-authentication.md).
+To use one or both of these features in embedded widgets, you define the `clientid` property during Widget Authentication.

-### What is the clientid?
+### What's a clientid?

 In Qrvey, a `clientid` is a unique string value (email, id, token, username, or anything else) that is associated with a specific end user authenticated by the SaaS organization's core application.
 Therefore, a `clientid` is different from a `userId`, which represents a user of the Qrvey platform.
 In other words, the `clientid` is associated with a SaaS organization's tenant end users who consume Qrvey's embedded widgets, while the `userId` is associated with an SaaS organization's own team members who build content directly in Qrvey Composer.

-For production implementation in widgets, pass `clientid` into the request to [Generate a Qrvey Token](https://qrvey.stoplight.io/docs/qrvey-api-doc/ff0303fef339a-generate-widget-security-token).
+For production implementation in widgets, pass `clientid` into the request to Generate a Qrvey Token.
 In dev mode, you can pass `clientid` directly in the widget config object; though this may not be secure and is not recommended in production.

 When a `clientid` is passed into Qrvey, the system will check whether the value exists.
 If it does not, it will be saved within your Qrvey instance.
 If it does exist, it will be associated with that client and synchronize End User Personalizations and Download Manager content in widgets accordingly.